Email Etiquette Training for Business Professionals

-Learning to write professional business email saves time and your reputation by:
+Learning how to write professional business email saves time and your reputation by:

-- Professional business writing in a positive tone - not being misunderstood as bossy or hostile
+Writing professional business email using a positive tone - not being misunderstood as bossy or hostile

 Imagine spending less time reading and writing email while feeling more confident building your professional reputation.